 The excitement of turning the logbook pages and reading the incredible memories recorded within them is brought to a sudden and harrowing end.
 The page containing just half an entry is eventually reached, beneath which lies the sinister, red ink stamp, which simply states ‘Missing, Presumed Dead’.
 After half an hour of reading through the logbook of Ian’s war, nothing can prepare you for the emotions you feel when first confronted with that red stamp.
 It remains one of the most humbling moments that we have experienced at ARCo.

 We would just like to say a huge thank you to Paul McMillan and Col Pope, without whom this meeting would never have happened.
 It is only down to their sheer dedication and research that this connection was found so thank you gents.
-And lastly, a heartfelt thank you to Anna and her family for both agreeing to come in and for allowing us to document the experience, it is not something we take lightly and we really appreciate it.
+And lastly, a heartfelt thank you to Anna and her family for both agreeing to come in and for allowing us to document the experience.